+Epistemic beliefs are explored in the literature, along with self-regulated learning.
 Self-Regulated Learning (SRL) describes a way of learning where students manage their own educational tasks.
-To use it, students focus on targets, design a strategy, keep track of their progress and update their ways of learning if needed for success in university.
-SRL means the learner is involved in their own learning process by producing relevant thoughts, feelings and actions to help them reach their goals (Caixia et al., 2025; Metallidou, 2012).
+To use it, students focus on targets, design a strategy, keep track of their progress, and update their ways of learning if needed for success in university.
+SRL means the learner is involved in their own learning process by producing relevant thoughts, feelings, and actions to help them reach their goals (Caixia et al., 2025; Metallidou, 2012).

-Merk et al. (2018) have demonstrated that people can hold different beliefs not only across different domains (e.g., psychology vs. biology) but also across different topics within the same domain.
+Merk et al. (2018) have demonstrated that people can hold different epistemic beliefs not only across different domains (e.g., psychology vs. biology) but also across different topics within the same domain.
 These beliefs are strongly influenced by familiarity with the topics and the origin of knowledge (e.g., academic vs. non-academic).
-This helps support the notion that epistemic beliefs are not stable properties but change dynamically as a result of contextual, social, and educational experiences.
+This helps support the idea that epistemic beliefs are not stable properties but change dynamically as a result of contextual, social, and educational experiences.

-The results of a study (Muis& Franco, 2009) support the belief that epistemological beliefs in university students are significant for self-regulated learning and academic performance.
-It was found that, at the beginning of a task, the strength of these beliefs leads to the selection of certain goals, which in turn guides the choice of learning strategies.
+The results of a study conducted by Muis & Franco (2009) indicate that epistemological beliefs in university students are significant for self-regulated learning and academic performance.
+They found that, at the beginning of a task, the strength of these beliefs leads to the selection of certain goals, which in turn guide the choice of learning strategies.
 Lonka et al. (2020) identify the existence of three distinct epistemic profiles among students: pragmatic, reflective-collaborative, and fact-oriented.
-The use of knowledge, the values attributed to it, and its practical utility are significantly different across these profiles.
+The use of knowledge, the values attributed to it, and its practical utility are significantly different across these epistemic profiles.
 The results obtained prove that the way students think about knowledge affects their approach to learning and study outcomes, and that teaching advanced perspectives on knowledge is essential in higher education.

 Epistemic beliefs are reflected in self-regulated learning through the organization of learning goals (from memorization to critical elaboration), the selection of metacognitive strategies (planning, self-monitoring, self-assessment), and the degree of engagement with academic challenges.
 Self-regulated learning (SRL) practices involve structured feedback and reflective experiences that, over time, move learners from a rigid, fixist view of information (centered on immutable facts and repetition) to complex and dynamic perspectives in which knowledge is negotiated, collaboratively constructed, and continually re-evaluated.
-A reflective-collaborative epistemic profile is represented by the extensive use of metacognitive strategies and, implicitly, by significantly higher academic performance.
+A reflective-collaborative epistemic profile is represented by the extensive use of metacognitive strategies and, also, by significantly higher academic performance.